KISDinteractive/fundamentals22w/sessions/Session2_Context_and_Syntax/README.md

 ### Computer Science as a Theoretical Field & Alan Turing

-Alan Turing (1912 – 1954)​ was a mathematican.
-In 1936 he tried to prove a mathematical problem and by doing that came up with the **theoretical model explaining the function of any alogrithm and modern computer** called the **Turing Machine**.
+Alan Turing (1912 – 1954)​ was a mathematician.
+In 1936 he tried to prove a mathematical problem and by doing that came up with the **theoretical model explaining the function of any algorithm and modern computer** called the **Turing Machine**.
 With his proposition he – kind of unintended / accidentally – founded computer science as a scientific field.

 He is most known (outside computer science and theory) for two other things: